lactarius/addressor/README.md

 Then create empty database.
 Create tables:
 `./bin/r.sh orm:schema-tool:create`
-Import countries to database - from the res/countries.sql file.
+Import countries into database - from the res/countries.sql file.

 ### That's all!